-- 7. The range of issues requiring decisions by Council is very wide, and Council's ability to consider individual views on every decision, is frequently very limited.
-Council will use the table below to consider how many of the specific thresholds are met, as to whether the potential decision requires a higher level of specific community engagement. - 8.
+- 6. The range of issues requiring decisions by local authorities is very wide, and the ability to openly consider individual views on whether their input can be sought, is frequently very limited.
+For example, individual views on fracking relating to Oil and Gas exploration are unable to be considered by Council when assessing applications by companies for well drilling and exploration sites.
+Council will use the table below to consider how many of the specific thresholds are met, as to whether the potential decision requires a higher level of specific community engagement. - 7.
 In determining the degree of significance of any issues, proposals, assets, decisions, or activities, Council will assess and consider the following criteria and measures:

 Criteria Measure The degree to which the issue/decision affects the district Has a substantial tangible impact on the whole District based on changes to services levels or the manner in which revenue is to be obtained.
 The degree to which the issue / decision affects the level of service of a significant activity A significant multi-year change in the levels of service at an activity level.
-The degree to which the issue/decision results in a failure to adhere to legislation.
-All overarching legislative requirements are considered when evaluating the issue/decision The impact on the ability of future Councils to reverse the decision, where financial or legislative agreements permit Future Councils will be committed to long-term (>5 year) contract costs (>5% of Council operational costs), without the ability to periodically consider viable alternatives.
-The degree to which the issue / decision has a new financial impact on Council or the rating levels of its communities Impact on rates is not within the Financial Strategy limit (BERL plus or minus 2% in one year).
+The impact on the ability of future Councils to reverse the decision, where financial or legislative agreements permit Future Councils will be committed to long-term (>5 year) contract costs (>5% of Council operational costs), without the ability to periodically consider viable alternatives.
+The degree to which the issue / decision has a new financial impact on Council or the rating levels of its communities Impact on rates is not within the Financial Strategy limit (LGCI plus or minus 2% in one year).
 The degree to which a decision or action would require a change in an underlying strategic policy The decision represents a new strategic direction for Council.
 The level of district interest in the decision A decision or proposal on a matter where the majority of a community expresses considerable interest or the community is deeply divided.

-9. The degree of importance attached to each criterion and measure will be considered on the merits of each decision.
-If an issue meets two or more of the above criteria, the matter is more likely to be considered significant, requiring a higher level of community engagement.
+8. The degree of importance attached to each criteria and measure will be considered on a decision by decision basis.
+If an issue exceeds at least two of the above criteria, the matter is more likely to be considered significant, requiring a higher level of community engagement.